cmm/soapbox/the-year-of-linux-on-the-desktop.md

 still mostly very good.

-At least recent Pipewire is (almost) fine out of the box (you _may_ have to increase headroom, especially for USB & BT audio, and I'm not totally clear on whether you have to specify RT prio and niceness explicitly or not, so I do anyway) -- provided all other configuration is in order, which it is of course emphatically not.
+At least recent Pipewire is (almost) fine out of the box (you _may_ need to increase headroom, especially for USB & BT audio, and I'm not totally clear on whether you have to specify RT prio and niceness explicitly or not, so I do anyway) -- provided all other configuration is in order, which it is of course emphatically not.
 ## Zram swap
 May not be enabled.
 ## MGLRU
-At most just enabled (it's the kernel default when it exists at all, probably?), with no further tuning (well, it's only in mainline since 6.1, so understandable).
-Google people have put a ton of work into it because they needed to get ChromeOS & Android to behave reasonably.
+At most just enabled (by default when it's in kernel at all, probably?), with no further tuning (well, it's only in mainline since 6.1, so understandable).
+Google people have put a ton of work into it since they needed to get ChromeOS & Android to behave reasonably.
 It's Good, you want to use it, probably on servers too.

 # Theory of Getting There